Authoritarian socialism: Development

 Authoritarian socialism is best understood through an examination of its developmental history, allowing for the analysis and comparison of its various global examples.
 Although authoritarian socialism was by no means restricted to the Soviet Union, its ideological development occurred in tandem with the Stalinist regimes.
 As the Soviet Union was a developmental model for many socialist states in the post-World War II era, Soviet authoritarian socialism was adopted by a diverse range of states and continued to develop well into the 20th century in the Middle East and North African regions.
 Those regions, characterized by authoritarian traits such as uncontested party leadership, restricted civil liberties and strong unelected officials with non-democratic influence on policy, share many commonalities with the Soviet Union.

 Authoritarian socialist states were ideologically Marxist–Leninist (the state ideology of the Soviet Union that arose in Imperial Russia within the Bolshevik faction of the Russian Social Democratic Labour Party) or one of its variants such as Maoism, among other national variants and updating, following the Soviet developmental model.
 While those socialist states saw themselves as a form of democracy opposed to that of Western states and claimed to be workers and peasants' states or people's democratic republics, they are considered to be authoritarian because they featured external controls such as violent repression and forms of artificial socialization.

 The implementation of authoritarian forms of socialism was accomplished with a dogmatized ideology reinforced by terror and violence.
 The combination of those external controls served to implement a normality within an authoritarian country that seemed like illusion or madness to someone removed from its political atmosphere.
 For many authoritarian socialist countries, their regimes were a mix of this form of external control-based totalitarianism (for intellectually and ideologically active members of society) and traditional or cultural authoritarianism (for the majority of the population).

 With the fall of the Soviet Union and that of the Eastern Bloc, most former authoritarian socialist regimes reformed themselves.
-Some of those in Eastern Europe underwent "shock doctrine" and moved into a free-market capitalist and liberal-democratic direction, although some of them such as Hungary or Russia are described as "illiberal democracies" and others as "hybrid regimes".
+Some of those in Eastern Europe underwent shock doctrine and moved into a free-market capitalist and liberal-democratic direction, although some of them such as Hungary or Russia are described as illiberal democracies and others as hybrid regimes.
 In Africa, many ruling parties retained power and moved into a democratic socialist or social-democratic direction while others moved into liberal-democratic multi-party politics.
 Other countries such as Cuba and Vietnam followed the Chinese development in applying economic reforms while maintaining centralised political control.
-They also include Chinese allies such as the Philippines and Thailand, who were not authoritarian socialist regimes, but are now favouring the "Beijing Consensus" over the "Washington Consensus" followed by Eastern European countries.Kurlantzick, Joshua (21 March 2013).
-"Why the 'China Model' Isn't Going Away".
-The Atlantic.
-Retrieved 29 July 2020.
+They also include Chinese allies such as the Philippines and Thailand, who were not authoritarian socialist regimes, but are now favouring the Beijing Consensus over the Washington Consensus followed by Eastern European countries.
 Rather than moving in the direction of democratic capitalism followed by the majority of Eastern European countries, China and its allies, including Hungary, Nicaragua, Russia, Singapore, Turkey and Venezuela, are described as authoritarian capitalist regimes.